Regular models of ramified unitary Shimura varieties at maximal parahoric level: Introduction

 \subsection{The structure of the paper}

 The organization of the paper is as follows.
-In Section 2, we define the splitting model for any signature and establish some geometric properties.
-For the remaining sections, we will assume the signature $(r,s)=(n-1,1)$.
-In Section 3, we prove that the Kr\"amer condition implies the strengthened spin condition, and the splitting model is semi-stable.
-In Section 4, we prove that the splitting model is the blow-up of the canonical local model at the worst point.
-In Section 5, we define and study the corresponding Rapoport-Zink spaces and special cycles.
-We prove that special cycles are Cartier divisors and satisfy the linear invariance property.
+In Section \ref{sec:moduli}, we define the splitting model for any signature and establish some geometric properties.
+For the remaining sections, we will assume the signature is $(r,s)=(n-1,1)$.
+In Section \ref{sec:regularity}, we prove that the Kr\"amer condition implies the strengthened spin condition, and the splitting model is semi-stable.
+In Section \ref{sec:resolution}, we prove that the splitting model is the blow-up of the canonical local model at the worst point.
+In Section \ref{sec:RZ spaces}, we define and study the corresponding splitting Rapoport--Zink spaces and special cycles.
+We prove that special cycles are Cartier divisors and that they satisfy the linear invariance property.